econdesousa/Incomp2Mut/README.md

 # Incomp2Mut

 Here we aim to access mutation rates from incompatibility rates.
-This work will cover both autossomes for duos and trios, and X-chromossome.
+This work will cover autossomes for duos and trios.

 ## Related publications
 **Antão-Sousa S, Conde-Sousa E, Gusmão L, Amorim A, Pinto N (2022 submitted)